-Commander-in-Chief Ireland: Brother Anderson, 1 don't know but that your sarcasm is well timed.
-But I cannot exactly assume the responsibility for the officers of the Commanderyin-Chief.
-We were just about to proceed with that when you addressed the chair.
-We have endeavored to straighten out the addressed the chair.
+Commander-in-Chief Ireland: Brother Anderson, I don't know but that your sarcasm is well timed.
+But I cannot exactly assume the responsibility for the officers of the Commandery-in-Chief We were just about to proceed with that when you addressed the chair.
 We have endeavored to straighten out the tangle that the local committee got us into.
-1 do not think that the officers of the Commandery-in-Chief can be held liable for the apparent omission.
+I do not think that the officers of the Commandery-in-Chief can be held liable for the apparent omission.
 All of you gentlemen who so ardently desire to decorate yourselves will have the opportunity at once if each Division Commander will come forward.